nikolaospg/school-stuff/README.md

 ## Fuzzy Systems (Spring 2021)
 Includes two exercises for the Computational Intelligence Course.
 In the first after designing a classical PID controller, I use a Mamdani FIS to create an FZ-PI controller.
 In the second one I use an ANFIS to solve a regression problem.
 I use a grid search for the optimisation of some hyperparameters, feature selection and both subtractive clustering and grid partitioning for the rule initialisation.
+## Microprocessors (April 2021)
+In this short assignment I have to create a function to efficiently calculate a hash value for a string.
+This project basically is string analysis using inline assembly (Cortex M4) for low level optimisation.
 ## Theta QAM (June 2020)
 It is a simulation of a telecommunication system using [Theta QAM](https://users.auth.gr/geokarag/pdf/Theta.pdf).
 The scripts involve computing the BER,SER and making the appropriate plots.